josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 ## 🌌 Constellations

-🇮🇷 🌊 🕸️ 📱 🧿 — wartime threat modelling; foreign intelligence collection; cyber exposure; personnel security; attribution discipline.
+🇮🇷 🌊 🕸️ 📱 🧿 — wartime threat modelling; foreign intelligence collection; counterintelligence; cyber exposure; attribution discipline.

 ## ✨ Stardust

-information security, threat modelling, iran, foreign intelligence, cyber operations, personnel security, attack surface, aggregation risk, attribution, wartime security
+information security, threat modelling, iran, russia, china, foreign intelligence, counterintelligence, cyber operations, attack surface, attribution

 ---

 ## 🏮 Footer

 *🇮🇷 Guys, You Are In A War.
 Remember?* is a living node of the **Polaris Protocol**.
-It situates personnel and information-security failures within the external threat environment in which they occur, while preserving the evidential boundary between identifying a vulnerability, assessing a plausible threat and attributing actual exploitation.
+It situates personnel and information-security failures within the external threat environment in which they occur, including the existence of multiple capable foreign intelligence collectors, while preserving the evidential boundary between identifying a vulnerability, assessing a plausible threat and attributing actual exploitation.

 > 📡 Cross-references:
 >
 > - [☎️ The Call Is Coming From Inside The House](./☎️_the_call_is_coming_from_inside_the_house.md) — *distinguishing deliberate leaks from wider information-exposure pathways*
+> - [🪪 Clearance Is Not A Lanyard](./🪪_clearance_is_not_a_lanyard.md) — *personnel assurance, vetting and access-control distinctions*
 > - [📱 The Phone Is Part Of The Security Boundary](./📱_the_phone_is_part_of_the_security_boundary.md) — *devices, accounts and communications as security surfaces*
 > - [🧩 A Plus B Plus C Equals Classified](./🧩_a_plus_b_plus_c_equals_classified.md) — *aggregation and inferential disclosure*
 > - [🕸️ You Do Not Need A Leaker](./🕸️_you_do_not_need_a_leaker.md) — *information compromise without deliberate disclosure*
+> - [✍️ Questions Journalists Should Actually Ask](./✍️_questions_journalists_should_actually_ask.md) — *reporting questions that distinguish threat assessment from attribution*
 > - [🇮🇷 Data Wars — IRGC Edition](../🇮🇷_Data_Wars_IRGC_Edition/) — *wider Iran conflict, cyber-threat and essential-infrastructure analysis*

 *Survivor authorship is sovereign.
 Containment is never neutral.*